The Poetic Form in the Work of Reiner Seliger

 Reiner Seliger – represented in renowned collections and public spaces

-Exhibitions and art fairs
+Exhibitions and art fairs (selection)

 2023:

-– Zero 23, Gallery Kellermann, Düsseldorf, Germany
+– Zero 23, Galerie Kellermann, Düsseldorf, Germany

-– LA MOSTRA, Gallery Kellermann, Düsseldorf, Germany
+– LA MOSTRA, Galerie Kellermann, Düsseldorf, Germany

 2022: